gsvancara-wyeworks/q-rules/.amazonq/rules/q-rules.md

 rules
 ```

-Amazon Q will load these safety protections and adapt its behavior to keep you protected while respecting your expertise level.
+Amazon Q will load your safety protections AND remember your learning preferences, creating a consistent partnership across all your coding sessions.

-**Result:** You can focus on learning and building, knowing you're always protected from the big disasters.
+**Result:** You can focus on learning and building with a true AI partner that grows with you, while staying protected from disasters.